issamqasas/cdc/README.md

 ![image](https://github.com/user-attachments/assets/65fbe9df-954f-483d-a732-c633d92da921)

-- when inspecting the cdc table for the source user table
+- when inspecting the cdc table for the source user table for the last 4 records.
 ```sql
 select * from cdc.dbo_USERS_CT